jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 I looked at the timings and and tried removing anything I decided was slow and something I didn't think I'd miss.
 For me, that list includes `magit-insert-tags-header`, `magit-insert-status-headers`, `magit-insert-unpushed-to-pushremote`, `magit-insert-unpushed-to-upstream-or-recent`, and `magit-insert-unpulled-from-upstream`.
 I also removed `magit-insert-unpulled-from-pushremote`.

-You remove a function from a hook with some code like `(remove-hook 'magit-status-sections-hook 'magit-insert-tags-header)` in your Emacs configuration.
+You remove a function from a hook by adding elisp similar to `(remove-hook 'magit-status-sections-hook 'magit-insert-tags-header)` to your Emacs configuration.

 I use [use-package](https://github.com/jwiegley/use-package) to configure mine and below is what my `magit` section looks like.

-Lines 20-25 show the hooks I removed to reduce the work done by `magit-status`.
+Lines 20-25 remove the hooks.
 I also hard-code `magit-git-executable` to be the full path of the `git` executable on line 5 because folks said this made a difference on macOS.

 ```elisp